Interoperable-data/automate-va/packages/va-poc-micro/README.md

 Upon request of NBRail, Conditions and Limits of Use can be linked to certain types of CLD, and stored in separate files.

-In order to accomodate the automatic pre-assessment for CLD's which are partially covering for newer TSI's, or (added or optional) functions (see CSS), the tool allows to add this data to a given CLD.
+In order to accommodate the automatic pre-assessment for CLDs which are partially covering for newer TSIs, or (added or optional) functions (see CSS), the tool allows you to add this data to a given CLD.

 The tool also supports the creation and management of DeBo certificates or any other certificate under EU railway legislation.
 At last, it also supports the creation and management of `Statements`, like the ESC, RSC statements, or statements from an authorising entity.

 ## Apply for Efficient Vehicle(Type) Authorisations (EVA)

-The core function of the va-poc local version is to allow both Applicants as Authorising Entities to pre-assess their applications.
-After having created the OoA as above (as a set of `era:CABEvidence`), the data necessary to compose a `VehicleTypeAuthorisationApplication` and its `VehicleTypeAuthorisationCase`s can be entered and managed.
-The draft `VehicleAuthorisation` will also be created in the local KG (browser-based).
+The core function of the toolbox is to allow both Applicants and Authorising Entities to pre-assess their applications.
+After having created the Objects of Assessment as above (as a set of `era:CABEvidence`), the data necessary to compose a `VehicleTypeAuthorisationApplication` and its `VehicleTypeAuthorisationCase`s can be entered and managed.
+The draft `VehicleAuthorisation` will also be created in the local knowledge graph (browser-based).
 The full data graph can then be sent to the EC Interoperability Testbed for validation, using public shape graphs from the ERA.
-On return, the SHACL Validation report (which is only readable by experts) will be converted in a human-readable pre-assessment report.
+On return, the SHACL Validation report (which is only readable by experts) will be converted into a human-readable pre-assessment report.

-## Technical requirements and installation
+## Typical workflow

+1. **Capture organisation details**: Add holdings, operating companies, their business units, and sites.
+Use the built-in pick lists to link one entry to another.
+2. **Upload or describe supporting evidence**: Keep Declarations of Conformity, Statements, and other documents together with the organisations or cases they support.
+3. **Review the dataset**: Open the “Raw data” view to confirm everything looks correct.
+Export a copy if you need an offline record.
+4. **Validate with ERA services**: When ready, trigger a validation round-trip to receive feedback on missing or inconsistent information.

-## Runtime Options
+## Getting access

-- **Hosted proof of concept**: ERA publishes the latest build on the Agency's GitHub Pages space at the URL communicated to stakeholders.
-Accessing the application through that HTTPS endpoint is the recommended path for day-to-day exploration.
-- **Local fallback**: If network policies block the hosted site or you need an offline demo, follow `TECHNICAL-SETUP.md` to serve the `dist/` bundle securely on your workstation.
+- **Hosted preview**: ERA provides a secure HTTPS address for partners who want to try the toolbox.
+Use a recent version of Chrome, Edge, Firefox, or Safari.
+- **Secure local run**: Organisations that need an offline demo or are blocked by network policies can host the compiled bundle themselves.
+See `TECHNICAL-SETUP.md` for the step‑by‑step procedure.

+For additional support or to request new capabilities, contact the project team through the official ERA communication channels.